skinflint meets: Bert & May

 I love the classic colour of this British machinists light and could see it working in a super modern hallway.

-Visit the skinflint x Bert & May pop-ups at 67 Vyner Street, London, E2 9DQ and 48 Lots Road, Chelsea, London SW10 0QD from Friday 17 August until 17 October.
+Visit the skinflint x Bert & May pop-ups at 67 Vyner Street, London, E2 9DQ and 48 Lots Road, Chelsea, London SW10 0QD from Friday 17 August until the end of the year.